T-Platz/S5P6818-Fiasco.OC/README.md

 # S5P6818-Fiasco.OC
-Collection of drivers and config files for running the Fiasco.OC microkernel on the S5P6818 SoC.
+A collection of drivers and config files for running the Fiasco.OC microkernel on the S5P6818 SoC.

 The drivers are the following ones:
 - ```config-arm-s5p6818.cpp```: Defines the ```TARGET_NAME``` symbol.